lightninglabs/chantools/README.md

   -h, --help             Show this help message

 Available commands:
-  chanbackup       Create a channel.backup file from a channel database. compactdb        Open a source channel.db database file in safe/read-only mode and copy it to a fresh database, compacting it in the process. derivekey        Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup       Dump the content of a channel.backup file. dumpchannels     Dump all channel information from lnd's channel database. filterbackup     Filter an lnd channel.backup file and remove certain channels. fixoldbackup     Fixes an old channel.backup file that is affected by the lnd issue #3881 (unable to derive shachain root key). forceclose       Force-close the last state that is in the channel.db provided. genimportscript  Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind. rescueclosed     Try finding the private keys for funds that are in outputs of remotely force-closed channels. showrootkey      Extract and show the BIP32 HD root key from the 24 word lnd aezeed. summary          Compile a summary about the current state of channels. sweeptimelock    Sweep the force-closed state after the time lock has expired. vanitygen        Generate a seed with a custom lnd node identity public key that starts with the given p walletinfo       Shows relevant information about an lnd wallet.db file and optionally extracts the BIP32 HD root key.
+  chanbackup         Create a channel.backup file from a channel database. compactdb          Open a source channel.db database file in safe/read-only mode and copy it to a fresh database, compacting it in the process. derivekey          Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup         Dump the content of a channel.backup file. dumpchannels       Dump all channel information from lnd's channel database. filterbackup       Filter an lnd channel.backup file and remove certain channels. fixoldbackup       Fixes an old channel.backup file that is affected by the lnd issue #3881 (unable to derive shachain root key). forceclose         Force-close the last state that is in the channel.db provided. genimportscript    Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind. rescueclosed       Try finding the private keys for funds that are in outputs of remotely force-closed channels. rescuefunding      Rescue funds locked in a funding multisig output that never resulted in a proper channel.
+This is the command the initiator of the channel needs to run. showrootkey        Extract and show the BIP32 HD root key from the 24 word lnd aezeed. signrescuefunding  Rescue funds locked in a funding multisig output that never resulted in a proper channel.
+This is the command the remote node (the non-initiator) of the channel needs to run. summary            Compile a summary about the current state of channels. sweeptimelock      Sweep the force-closed state after the time lock has expired. vanitygen          Generate a seed with a custom lnd node identity public key that starts with the given prefix. walletinfo         Shows relevant information about an lnd wallet.db file and optionally extracts the BIP32 HD root key.
 ```

 ## Commands